-This topic explains the procedures for dealing with police officer misconduct, poor performance and unsatisfactory attendance of police officers and police staff.
+This topic explains the procedures for dealing with police officer complaints, misconduct, poor performance and unsatisfactory attendance of police officers and police staff.

 The procedures for dealing with the poor performance of police officers are set out in the Police (Performance) Regulations 2008 modified by the Police (Performance) Regulations 2012 to reflect changes made to policing governance made by the Police Reform and Social Responsibility Act 2011 and the Police (Conduct) Regulations 2012.
 Employees’ Duties